 Just Artifacts from Amazon

 Just Artifacts is the most affordable crepe paper for making flowers.
-They have lots of colors and set to choose from which makes this brand ideal for those just get started.
+They have many colors and sets to choose from, making this brand ideal for those just getting started.

 How to Cut Petals for Crepe Paper Flowers

 Cutting your crepe paper is not like cutting cardstock – the reason being is that there is a grain to the paper.
 With crepe paper, you always want to cut the petals so that the grain is running vertically along the length of the petal.

 Cutting Petals with Scissors

 Crepe paper can be cut with scissors or a cutting machine but let’s first talk about cutting the petals with scissors.
 First, make sure you have a good sharp pair of detail scissors.
 To make the process faster when cutting by hand, you can fold the paper and cut 2 petals at once.